scicloj/tablecloth/docs/index.md

 ------------------------------------------------------------------------

-The same works on grouped dataset, let's select first row from every group.
+The same works on grouped dataset, let’s select first row from every group.

 ``` clojure
 (-> DS